-Selegie Arts Centre is one of few buildings unaffected by major demolition in the area.
-Most shophouses on the same stretch had been torn down in the early 1990s.
+The Selegie Arts Centre is one of several buildings in the region that has been largely spared from destruction.
+Others on the same stretch of road had been demolished in the early 1990s.

-Selegie Road is a street filled with landmarks, such as the David Elias Building, the Ellison Building, the Rendezvous, and the Selegie House estate, which is one of the earliest HDB housing estates.
-The Selegie Arts Centre is sometimes represented by its tenant on the first level, the Mr Bean’s Café, a 24-hour bistro known for offering live sports screening.
+Selegie Road is a street with several historical buildings, including the David Elias Building, the Ellison Building, the Rendezvous Inn, and the Selegie House estate, which was one of Singapore’s first HDB housing estates.
+The Selegie Arts Centre is sometimes represented by its tenant on the first floor, Mr Bean’s Café, a 24-hour bistro known for live sports coverage.

-Selegie Arts Centre is a conserved building under the Cheang Jim Chwan Place conservation area and is set to be a feature along Selegie Road in a long time to come.
+The Selegie Arts Centre is a preserved building in the Cheang Jim Chwan Place conservation area that will be a prominent feature on Selegie Road for many years to come.